k-m-jordan/tpxpy/README.md

 This code was written for use in a Timepix-based biphoton spectrometer, and so has analysis functions meant for this purpose, such as spectral calibration.
 Parsing and clustering functionality may be useful in more general contexts.

-A brief example script is contained in `demo.py`.
-Additional functions can be found by browsing other files.

 ### Dependencies:
 - `cupy-cuda12x` (requires a modern NVIDIA GPU)
 - `numpy`